 a l t o g r a d o

-While its modern incarnation – the Marsala we recognise today – was shaped by the British in the 18th century through fortification with alcohol, its true essence lies in the original, more ancient version: the Perpetuo.
+Although its modern form-the one known as Marsala-was shaped by the British in the 18th century through fortification with alcohol, its true heart lies in the original, more ancestral version: the Perpetual.

 1773

-English merchant John Woodhouse arrived in Marsala and tasted this traditional oxidative wine, which reminded him of some of the great wines of his homeland, like Port, Madeira, and Sherry.
-Recognising its potential, he decided to send a small batch to the United Kingdom, fortifying it with a bit of brandy beforehand.
-And so, Marsala was born.
+The English merchant John Woodhouse docked in Marsala and tasted this traditional oxidative wine, which reminded him of some of the great wines of the time already available in his homeland, such as Port, Madeira, and Sherry.
+Immediately recognizing its potential, he decided to ship a small quantity to the United Kingdom, but not before adding a little brandy to it.
+Thus Marsala was born.

-In the 19th century, Marsala gained popularity in England, becoming so widely adored that it was even chosen as the official drink of Admiral Nelson’s fleet.
-British families, such as the Inghams and Hopps, also invested in the production and export of fortified Marsala, helping to spread its fame internationally.
+During the 19th century, Marsala became popular in England, so much so that it was chosen as the official drink of Admiral Nelson’s fleet.
+The British families Ingham and Hopps also invested in the production and export of fortified Marsala, contributing to its international spread.

 1833

-Italian Vincenzo Florio began investing in the production of Marsala, and within just fifty years, he transformed the economic landscape of Sicily’s western coast forever.
+Italian Vincenzo Florio began to invest in the production of Marsala and in half a century changed the economic face of the west coast of Sicily forever.

-From the early 20th century onwards, Marsala production grew rapidly, leading to the industrial standardisation of the product.
+From the beginning of the twentieth century, Marsala production expanded, leading to an industrial standardization of the product.

 1980

-Marco De Bartoli of Marsala revived pre-British winemaking traditions, and in 1980, he became the first to bottle an oxidative wine – that is, one aged in wooden barrels without topping up.
-To craft it, he uses the solera system, a variation of the perpetual method involving three tiers of stacked barrels.
+Marco De Bartoli of Marsala resumed pre-British winemaking traditions and in 1980 for the first time bottled an oxidative wine-that is, aged in wooden barrels without filling.
+To produce it, he uses the soleras system, a variation of the perpetual method with 3 levels of stacked barrels.

 2009

-Nino Barraco introduced “Vecchio Marsala” for the first time without using the perpetual or solera methods – that is, without blending multiple vintages.
-Instead, he crafted an oxidative “vintage” wine from a single harvest and a single grape variety, aged for seven years in small barrels: his Altogrado.
+Nino Barraco first presents “Old Marsala” without using the perpetual or soleras method-so without blending multiple vintages-but making an oxidative “vintage” wine from single vintage and single grape variety with 7 years of aging in small barrels: his Altogrado.

 2024

-Today, the Barraco Winery produces Altogrado from all the native varieties they cultivate, reaffirming their commitment to preserving and celebrating this precious cultural heritage, giving it the value and recognition it truly deserves.
+Today, Barraco produces Altogrado using all the native grape varieties it grows, reaffirming its commitment to promoting this precious cultural heritage and giving it the value and dignity it deserves.